Superior frontal gyrus: Laughter

 In 1998, neurosurgeon Itzhak Fried described a 16-year-old female patient (referred to as "patient AK") who laughed when her SFG was stimulated with electric current during treatment for epilepsy.
 Electrical stimulation was applied to the cortical surface of AK's left frontal lobe while an attempt was made to locate the focus of her epileptic seizures (which were never accompanied by laughter).

 Fried identified a 2 cm by 2 cm area on the left SFG where stimulation produced laughter consistently (over several trials).
 AK reported that the laughter was accompanied by a sensation of merriment or mirth.
 AK gave a different explanation for the laughter each time, attributing it to an (unfunny) external stimulus.
 Thus, laughter was attributed to the picture she was asked to name (saying "the horse is funny"), or to the sentence she was asked to read, or to persons present in the room ("you guys are just so funny... standing around").

 Increasing the level of stimulation current increased the duration and intensity of laughter.

 For example, at low currents only a smile was present, while at higher currents a louder, contagious laughter was induced.
 The laughter was also accompanied by the stopping of all activities involving speech or hand movements.

+Working Memory

+The superior frontal gyrus (SFG) may play a role in executive functions such as self-monitoring, working memory, organization, and planning.
+In a 2006 study, patients with left prefrontal lesions on the SFG exhibited poorer results on working memory tasks than the control group.
+Mapping showed the lateral and posterior portions of the SFG contributed the most to the working memory deficit (mostly in Brodmann area 8 in front of the frontal eye field).
+This study suggests the SFG is involved in executive processing.

+Disorders Associated with Abnormalities of the Superior Frontal Gyrus

+Abnormalities in the superior frontal gyrus are implicated in emotional and behavioral symptoms.
+Atrophy in the superior frontal gyrus, characterized by decreased cortical thickness and gray matter volume, is associated with the severe irritability observed in youth with ADHD, disruptive mood dysregulation disorder, oppositional defiant disorder, and conduct disorder.
+Severe irritability is characterized by excessive sensitivity to negative emotional stimuli and impaired inhibition of anger and reactive aggression.
+In a 2022 study on depressed patients with severe anhedonia (the inability to feel pleasure), the left superior frontal gyrus was shown to have high efficiency as compared to depressed patients without anhedonia.
+This could indicate a compensatory mechanism in response to anhedonia and could serve as a potential biomarker of anhedonia in patients diagnosed with major depressive disorder.
+A 2023 study found a positive correlation between the cortical thickness of the superior frontal gyrus and social anxiety levels in participants with subthreshold social anxiety.